Signs of a bad fuel pump relay — causes and fixes

 What causes a fuel pump relay failure

 Several factors can damage a fuel pump relay.
 The most prevalent cause would be an electrical power surge.
 Since the fuel pump relay is made of a winding that causes contact with electric current, the connections get burned when it receives high electric voltage.
+So, the big question is – what happens when the fuel pump goes out while driving?
+It’s possible to experience engine surges in this case, so take a look at the main signs indicating a bad fuel pump relay.

 Signs of a bad fuel pump relay